Simeon Brown

 Simeon Peter Brown (born 8 April 1991) is a New Zealand politician and Member of Parliament in the House of Representatives for the National Party.
-In January 2025, was appointed Minister of Health by Prime Minister Chris Luxon.
+Following the 2023 New Zealand general election, Brown became Minister of Energy, Minister of Local Government, Minister of Transport, Minister for Auckland, and Deputy leader of the House in the Sixth National Government.
+In January 2025, he was appointed as Minister of Health and Minister for State Owned Enterprises, while dropping his energy, local government and transport portfolios.
+In April 2026, Brown regained his energy portfolio and became the National Party's campaign chair for the 2026 New Zealand general election.

 Early life and career

 Brown was born in Rotorua in 1991.
 His family moved to Clendon Park, Auckland, in 2003, and he attended Manurewa High School.
 Brown's mother was Chair of the local residents' association, the Clendon Residents Group; Brown began attending meetings and became its secretary and, later, treasurer.
 He then chaired the inaugural Manurewa Youth Council.
 In 2013, he was appointed to the Manurewa Local Board following the resignation of Daniel Newman.
 In the 2013 elections, he was elected to a full term on the board, where he also served as deputy chair.

 Brown studied at the University of Auckland.
 There, he was president of the student anti-abortion group, ProLife Auckland, and saw through the affiliation of the group with the Auckland University Students' Association.
 The group was frequently challenged and disaffiliated in 2017 after a referendum by the student body.
 Brown graduated with a conjoint degree of a Bachelor of Commerce and a Bachelor of Laws in 2016, then worked as a senior associate at the Bank of New Zealand.

 Brown entered a submission to parliament in which he opposed the Marriage (Definition of Marriage) Amendment Act 2013, which allows same-sex couples to legally marry.

 Brown stated, in an interview on his youth, that he was motivated to go into politics to stand up for the values of and fight for "hard work, personal responsibility and enterprise".

 In 2014 he contested the parliamentary seat of for the National Party, but lost to incumbent Labour MP Louisa Wall by a large margin, and his list placing of 64th on National's list meant he was not elected to Parliament.